Gianni Garko

-Gianni Garko (born Giovanni Garcovich; 15 July 1935) is a retired Croatian-Italian actor.
+Gianni Garko (born Giovanni Garcovich; 15 July 1935) is a Croatian-Italian actor.
 He found fame as a leading man in 1960s Spaghetti Westerns, where he was often billed as John Garko and occasionally Gary Hudson.
 He is perhaps best known for his lead role as Sartana, starting with the first official film If You Meet Sartana Pray for Your Death and starring in three sequels as this character.

 Early life and education

 Of Dalmatian Italian and Croatian parentage, Garko was born Giovanni Garcovich in Zara (now Zadar, Croatia), at the time a part of Fascist Italy.
-In 1948, he moved to Trieste, and later Rome the Accademia Nazionale di Arte Drammatica Silvio D'Amico.
+In 1948, he moved to Trieste, and later to Rome, the Accademia Nazionale di Arte Drammatica Silvio D'Amico.

 Career

 Early roles

 His first prominent film role was a small but important part in the Academy Award-nominated Holocaust drama Kapò (1959), directed by Gillo Pontecorvo.
-He continued to play parts in several Italian productions including sword and sandal epics such as The Mongols (1961) and Mole Men Against the Son of Hercules (1961).
+He continued to play parts in several Italian productions, including sword and sandal epics such as The Mongols (1961) and Mole Men Against the Son of Hercules (1961).

 In 1964, he starred in the stage comedy Le baruffe chiozzotte at the Teatro Lirico in Milan, directed by Giorgio Strehler.

 His big break came when he had a role in Don Camillo in Moscow (1965).